 I started to really hate them about the time I reached college.
 For a while I was retouching pictures to hide them, which is obviously stupid because disappearing them from pictures didn’t disappear them from my face.

 The first time I asked about getting them removed, I was about 21.
 I went to a dermatologist who told me they weren’t suspicious, and removing them would be a cosmetic procedure that I would have to pay for out of pocket.
 That was that.
-I couldn’t afford that.
+I couldn’t afford it.

 So they stayed on my face, and I tried not worry about it.
 They continued to grow and take on lives of their own.
 Ever had a pimple ON TOP OF A MOLE?
 This has happened several times.
 Once one of them started bleeding, and it took forever to get it to stop.
 It was quite an embarrassing problem.